ctools/ctools/doc/source/user_manual/iact_analysis/tips.rst

 Split TS map computation
 ^^^^^^^^^^^^^^^^^^^^^^^^
 For the purpose of job splitting, the hidden parameter ``binmin`` and ``binmax`` were included in the tool.
 These are integer parameter that specify which bins should be computed.
-For instance, if the map should consist of 30x30 =90 pixels, the use could e.g. execute
+For instance, if the map should consist of 30x30(=900) pixels, the user could e.g. execute

 .. code-block:: bash

-	$ cttsmap binmin=0 binmax=299
+	$ cttsmap binmin=0 binmax=299 outmap=tsmap_0_299.fits
 	...
-	$ cttsmap binmin=300 binmax=599
+	$ cttsmap binmin=300 binmax=599 outmap=tsmap_300_599.fits
 	...
-	$ cttsmap binmin=600 binmax=899
+	$ cttsmap binmin=600 binmax=899 outmap=tsmap_600_899.fits
 	...

-on different machines.
+Each command could run on a different machine.

 .. note::

-  The output file name of individual jobs can be the same.
-If the parameters are specified, the output file name will be appended by the suffix
+  The output file name of individual jobs should be different.
+Otherwise files could overwrite each other.
+The naming of the individual slices is up to the user.
-  "_<binmin>_<binmax>" to distinguish between the sliced TS maps.

 Merge sliced TS maps
 ^^^^^^^^^^^^^^^^^^^^